 Modified Difficulty Rating: Easy - Scarecrows being walled off by fire.

 Actual Outcome: Minor HP Loss

-Tactical Considerations: The growing wall of flame gives the ranged-heavy party a serious advantage against the melee-only Scarecrows.
-As long as the party keeps the Scarecrows in sight, they should have an easy fight on their hands.
+Tactical Considerations: The growing wall of flame gives the ranged-heavy party a serious advantage against the melee-only Strawmen.
+As long as the party keeps the Strawmen in sight, they should have an easy fight on their hands.